 Special Events & Activities

-- Beer Pairing Dinners – They are held almost monthly.
-Follow Red Sky Cafe on Facebook to see when they are scheduled.
-We plan to attend the next one coming up on January 18, 2017 (Wed).
+- Beer Pairing Dinners – Follow Red Sky Cafe on Facebook to see when they are scheduled.
+We attended two so far and thought they were fantastic.
+Read about our experience.

 - Yoga – FREE sessions every Sunday and Tuesday, 10am – 11am.
 Bring your yoga mat!